anodeus/tindog/README.md

 # TINDOG

-This is a commercial based website, using HTML, CSS and Bootstrap 4 Framework, created by Abhi Singh.
+It's a commercial based website for matching dogs, using HTML, CSS and Bootstrap 4 Framework.

+## About

+Tindog is a website where your dog will meet with other dogs.
+Pebbeles from New York says he is no longer had to sniff other dogs for love because he found the hottest Corgi on tinDog.
+So if you are finding the right dog for your dog go visit our [website](https://anodeus.github.io/tindog).

 ## Author